kirizhu/TypeScript-Reusable-Code/README.md

 # Issues with first implementation

-- Magic string comparisons 'H' & 'A' ?
+- Magic string comparisons 'H', 'A', 'D'
 - Source of data is hardcoded
 - Data array is all strings even though they contain numbers
 - Variable is named after a specific team